 I live in a small apartment and my love for plants has meant that 90% of the available surfaces are covered in lovely green things.
 Unfortunately I need that other 10% to sleep and eat on, so I designed this cute little plant hanger so I can make use of my walls and keep this plant addiction going.

 I’ve included step by step pictures along with the instructions to help you make your own little plant hanger.
-If you make one please be sure to tag me on Instragram (februaryskydesigns), as I’d love to see your finished products holding your plant babies!
+If you make one please be sure to tag me on Instragram (februaryskydesigns)!

 - size N/10 crochet hook